sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/access-request-dynamic-approval.md

 ```

 If no identity or group should be added to a particular access request, then the
-subscribing service responds with empty object in below format:
+subscribing service responds with the following object:

 ```json
 {